A pumpkin inspired day including a quick 10 minute recipe for pumpkin chocolate chip cookies. Perfect for fall!

 These literally took 10 minutes to make from grabbing everything out of the pantry to putting them into the oven.

-I used this recipe as inspiration but tweaked almost 50% of the ingredients because there is just no need for 1 cup of white sugar and 1/2 cup of oil in any recipe.
+I used a recipe from All Recipes as inspiration but tweaked almost 50% of the ingredients because there is just no need for 1 cup of white sugar and 1/2 cup of oil in any recipe.
 Well, maybe sometimes, but not when you don’t want to feel bad about eating 3 of these at 3:30pm and then another 2 after dinner.